 Estimation of pre-exploitation stock sizes of bowhead whales have been attempted several times using historical records and population models, often in combination.
 However, such estimation is a difficult exercise because of lack of both a complete catch record and of basic information on biological parameters.
 Here pre-exploitation stock size estimates from Woodby and Botkin (1993) are presented.
 The estimated stock sizes are calculated by extrapolations from catch data.
 For full methodology see Woodby and Botkin (1993).
 The Spitsbergen pre-exploitation stock size was estimated to 25,000, Davis Strait to 11,000, Hudson Bay to 575, Bering Sea to 18,000 and the Okhotsk Sea to 6,500.
 In 2006, Allen and Keay reconstructed the Greenland–Spitzbergen bowhead population throughout the period of commercial exploitation by European whaling vessels (1611 – 1911).
 The estimate of approximately 52,500 adult bowhead whales resident in the waters between the east coast of Greenland and Spitsbergen in 1611 was calculated using species-specific biological parameters, a delayed-difference recruitment model, and historical whaling records.
 The estimate of Allen and Keay (2006) was more than double of the previous estimate from Woodby and Botkin (1993).
 Also Higdon (2010) suggests that using his revised harvest series estimates of pre-exploitation population size would be improved over previous attempts.

 Acoustic pollution is one of the new ‘threats’ facing the bowhead whales.
 Anthropogenic noise in Arctic waters is increasing as human activity increases as a consequence of climate change.
-Lesser sea ice and an extended open-water season make exploration and exploitation for oil and gas possible as well as increased shipping and shipping routes in otherwise previous impassable regions is expected.
-Also noise from military activity (e.g. sonar), from helicopter- and airplanes, and from marine constructions add to the overall commotion in the previous sound-pristine Arctic waters.
+Lesser sea ice and an extended open-water season make exploration and exploitation for oil and gas possible.
+Increased shipping as well as shipping routes in otherwise previous impassable regions is also expected.
+In addition, noise from military activity (e.g. sonar), helicopters and airplanes, and marine constructions add to the overall commotion in the previous sound-pristine Arctic waters.